mverouden/blogdown-academic/content/post/2023-08-27-rstan-installation/index.md

 - [ ] RStudio installed:

   - [ ] [RStudio installed on Windows 10/11](/post/2020/04/13/rstudio-installation-on-windows-10/)
-  - [ ] RStudio installed on a WURclient via Software Ceneter, or
+  - [ ] RStudio installed on a WURclient via Software Center, or
   - [ ] [RStudio installed on a WURclient using a custom installation](/post/2021/06/17/rstudio-installation-wurclient/)

 ## Installation

 The RStan installation, described here, assumes usage of **R version 4.2.x or above**.
-It uses the latest development version (v2.32.x) of the RStan package.<!--, because of incompatibility of the current RStan package on CRAN (v2.21.x) for R versions above v4.2.x, as mentioned on [The Stan Blog: Stan & R 4.2 on Windows](https://blog.mc-stan.org/2022/04/26/stan-r-4-2-on-windows/).-->
+It uses the latest versions of the <a href="https://cran.r-project.org/web/packages/rstan/index.html" target="_blank">**rstan**</a> and  <a href="https://cran.r-project.org/web/packages/StanHeaders/index.html" target="_blank">**StanHeaders**</a> packages available on CRAN.<!--It uses the latest development version (v2.32.x) of the RStan package, because of incompatibility of the current RStan package on CRAN (v2.21.x) for R versions above v4.2.x, as mentioned on [The Stan Blog: Stan & R 4.2 on Windows](https://blog.mc-stan.org/2022/04/26/stan-r-4-2-on-windows/).-->

 To install RStan: